AngryDogs/tallink-test/README.md

 # Tallink test work

-This is the test work for tallink.
+This is the test work for Tallink.